Mexican Buddha Bowl

 Cilantro Lime quinoa

-- Quinoa – quinoa is a quick cooking seed (not a grain) that is packed with protein and fiber.
-It cooks quickly (about 20 minutes) and you can make it on the stove or in the instant pot.
-You could also use rice (I love jasmine rice or basmati rice) or even cauliflower rice to make this low carb friendly.
+- Quinoa – I love using quinoa in this recipe, its super filling and even has some protein and fiber.
+You could also use rice (I love jasmine rice or basmati rice) or cauliflower rice to make this low carb.

 - Lime juice – fresh lime juice is best in this recipe!
-The lime juice helps to give a bright, tangy flavor to the quinoa.
+It gives a bright, tangy flavor

-- Fresh Cilantro – fresh cilantro really help create that Mexican inspired meal when paired with the lime juice.
-Fresh cilantro also provides a fresh, herby flavor that makes the entire dish pop.
+- Fresh Cilantro – gives the recipe a fresh, herby flavor that makes the entire dish pop.

 - Spices: Salt, garlic powder – these help to elevate the flavors of the dish.